Ernst Moltzer: Personal life

 Ernst Moltzer married in 1939 with countess Gertrude Anna Luise Therese Thusnelde von Sarnthein from Austria.
-He worked as a director of Lucas Bols.
-Moltzer was during World War II a 'Engelandvaarder' who died on the North Sea while trying to escape to England.
+During World War 2, he, along with his nephew and his uncle, was on the board of directors of Lucas Bols, a family-run company making and selling liquor, but was forced out after complaining that they were making too much money doing business with the German occupier.
+He became an Engelandvaarder, but died on the North Sea while trying to escape to England.
 His death certificate, dated 12 January 1951, states the date of death as 15 November 1941.
+A jawbone, fished out of the North Sea in 2003, was confirmed in 2024 to be Moltzer's.